+Year Ei ıded

-Year Ended January 31, Cha
+Januar January 31, ige

 2022 2021 \$ %

 (dollars in thousands)

 (Benefit from) provision for incomes taxes \$(536) \$ 86 \$(622) (723)%

 The benefit from taxes is primarily related to the deferred benefit of \$0.6 million related to the acquisition of Vigilante.
 The deferred tax benefit is driven by the current year reversal of the deferred tax liability established from the purchase price accounting for intangibles created in the Vigilante acquisition.